-The financial position of the Force was closely managed and reported throughout the year which resulted in a total revenue underspend of less than 3.5% of the total budget of £580m.
-The Force underspend of £8.8m included an amount of £3.7m that will be used to support the funding shortfall for 2020-21, with the remainder being planned contributions to / from specific earmarked reserves.
-A further £11.3m was underspent against the WMP2020 Change Programme which will be required to fund the completion of in-train projects in 2020-21.
+The financial position of the Group was closely managed and reported throughout the year which resulted in a total revenue underspend of 4.13% of the total budget of £610.6m.
+The Force underspend of £27.3m included £3.0m which was underspent against the change programme which will be required to fund completion of in-train projects in 2021-22.